HenrysCat/SCT013-to-InfluxDB/README.md

 # SCT013-to-InfluxDB
 Send readings from an SCT013 non invasive Current transformer to InfluxDB using an esp8266 D1 Mini

-This example uses a 30A 1V version and assumes 240v supply.
+This example uses a 30A 1V version of the SCT013 and assumes a 240v supply.

 It uses a Mains Power Sensor board from https://www.mottramlabs.com/esp_products.html